• Search

 • Save

-Gone with the Wind is a masterpiece movie.
-Early I wrote articles about Scarlett Ohara, Melanie, and Ashley Wilkes’s.
-So, today I want to talk with you about Rhett Butler personality, which invariably evokes conflicting feelings in readers.
+Gone with the Wind is a cinematic masterpiece.
+Earlier I wrote articles about Scarlett Ohara, Melanie, and Ashley Wilkes’s.
+Today, I would like to talk to you about Rhett Butler personality, which always evokes conflicting feelings in readers.

-For some, he is an abuser, a narcissist, a rebel, a player, and a bold one.
-And for someone a courageous warrior, a gentle lover, touchingly devoted to his woman, a loving and caring father.
+To some, he is an abuser, a narcissist, a rebel, a gambler and a bold one.
+To others, he is a courageous warrior, a gentle lover who is touchingly devoted to his wife and a loving and caring father.

-With age, the character’s perception often changes, and Rhett Butler becomes more of an anti-ideal for them than an ideal.
-Or is it still not?
+With age, the perception of the character often changes, and Rhett Butler becomes an anti-ideal rather than an ideal.
+Or is he still not?

 • Save